vectordotdev/vector/rfcs/2021-11-xx-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 ### In scope

-- Decode APM request (protobuf) received from the trace agent
+* Decode APM request (protobuf) received from the trace agent
-- Convert those into a Vector internal representation
+* Convert those into a Vector internal representation
-- Enable the passthrough use case (trace-agent -> Vector -> Datadog) in a lossless fashion
+* Enable the passthrough use case (trace-agent -> Vector -> Datadog) in a lossless fashion

 ### Out of scope

-- Compute APM stats in Vector, but this should be kept in mind as a valuable feature for third party traces
+* Compute APM stats in Vector, but this should be kept in mind as a valuable feature for third party traces
-- Any support for other kind of traces
+* Any support for other kind of traces

 ## Pain

-- Vector has no trace support
+* Vector has no trace support
-- Datadog traces support without APM stats makes the whole APM product much less powerful.
+* Datadog traces support without APM stats makes the whole APM product much less powerful.

 ## Proposal

 ### User Experience

-- The Vector source will accept APM stats (along with traces), and emit Vector event (logs or metrics depending on the implementation)including all metadata as tags/fields, so filtering could be done later in the topology on both APM stats and traces.
+* The Vector `datadog-agent` source configured with `agent: trace` will accept APM stats (along with traces), and emit Vector event (logs or metrics depending on the implementation)including all metadata as tags/fields, so filtering could be done later in the topology on both APM stats and traces.
-- The `datadog-trace` sink will receive those event (metrics and/or log depending on the implementation) and do the opposite conversion, pending that expected tags will be there.
+* The `datadog-trace` sink will receive those event (metrics and/or log depending on the implementation) and do the opposite conversion, pending that expected tags will be there.
-- Regarding the Datadog trace-agent config, the APM stats endpoint is the same as the trace one (`apm_config.apm_dd_url` config key), there will be nothing else to configure.
+* Regarding the Datadog trace-agent config, the APM stats endpoint is the same as the trace one (`apm_config.apm_dd_url` config key), there will be nothing else to configure.
-- API key management will be the same as it is for other Datadog sources/sinks.
+* API key management will be the same as it is for other Datadog sources/sinks.

 ### Implementation

-- Import all APM stats as standard vector metrics in the new variation of the `datadog-agent` source that would be called `datadog-trace` or `datadog-trace-agent`:
+* Import all APM stats as standard vector metrics in the new variation of the `datadog-agent` source that would support a new settings named `agent` (or `agent_type`, `agent_kind`, etc.) that would default to `core` (hence keeping the existing behaviour)
-  - This would trigger a refactor of the current `datadog-agent` source with a `DatadogAgent<T>` implementing every common behaviour and `T` would have to implement a `DatadogAgentDecoder` trait, reflecting the kind of agent the source would actually be facing (`CoreAgent`, `TraceAgent`, and other in the future: `ProcessAgent`, `SecurityAgent` and so on)
+  * The existing `DatadogAgentConfig` struct will get a new field `agent: Box<dyn AgentKind>` with relevant serde wiring and wrap specific code behind that trait and keep a generic code in `DatadogAgentConfig` & `DatadogAgentSource`.
-  - Turn each [`ClientGroupedStats`][client-grouped-stats-proto] into a one log eventwith all possible metadata to allow the lossless pass-through scenario and the same level of filtering/routing we can achieve for traces.
+  * Turn each [`ClientGroupedStats`][client-grouped-stats-proto] into a one log event with all possible metadata to allow the lossless pass-through scenario and the same level of filtering/routing we can achieve for traces.
 Sketches would then be kepts undecoded as raw bytes, they would have to be store in a new metadata property.
 It would materialise as a string/bytes map.
 We could possbily store it in `Value::Bytes` field but this may really be unsafe (**TBC**).
-- The upcoming `datadog-trace` sink would then receive incoming APM stats log events that will be reaggregated according to the relevant dimensions using the `Partitioner` trait to rebuild [APM stats payloads][apm-stats-proto].
+* The upcoming `datadog-trace` sink would then receive incoming APM stats log events that will be reaggregated according to the relevant dimensions using the `Partitioner` trait to rebuild [APM stats payloads][apm-stats-proto].

 ## Rationale

-- We should Keep valuable metrics relevant to end-user
+* We should Keep valuable metrics relevant to end-user
-- Dropping APM stats would cause current user to loose some insight on execution time.
+* Dropping APM stats would cause current user to loose some insight on execution time.

 ## Drawbacks